zchee/golang-wiki/DashboardBuilders.md

     - The bot should be run as the `swarming` user (without root rights).
     - The bot automatically updates itself.
 It should have permissions to do so.
     - The bot periodically restarts the machine.
 It should have permissions to do so (via sudo).
       - Under Docker, you can replace the shutdown command with a [shell script that restarts the container](https://chromium.googlesource.com/infra/infra/+/main/docker/swarm_docker/README.md#shutting-container-down-from-within) ([example](https://cs.opensource.google/go/x/build/+/master:cmd/buildlet/stage0/run-worker.sh)).
+      - If the machine can't be restarted for some reason, set the environment variable `SWARMING_NEVER_REBOOT`.